gatement/tools_platform/README.md

 A platform that runs multiform tools.

-- Build the source code
-Go to the root folder, open an erlang(erl) session and then type "make:all()."

-- Setup database
+- Build: rebar get-deps compile

-Startup the site(yaws) with interactive mode, exec "nm_schema:up().".
+- Setup database: startup the site(yaws) with interactive mode, then exec "nm_schema:up().".